 Batya Levine is currently a preschool teacher in Boston, and was once a Teva Educator turned Transformational Experience Fellow at Isabella Freedman.
 She plays a variety of instruments including guitar, mandolin, and saxophone, though voice is her primary instrument.
 Coming from the Jewish lineage of the tribe of Levi, who were the musicians in the Holy Temple, she is dedicated to music for the sake of healing and growth on the individual and communal levels.

 Margot Seigle is a community organizer, movement builder, radical Jewish chicken rancher, and healer & ritual leader in practice.
 She participated in the Adamah Fellowship in Fall 2012 where she rediscovered her love for Jews, song, spirituality and the outdoors.
 When she’s not coordinating retreats, you can find her strumming the mandolin, playing around on the fiddle, and singing her heart away in the woods.

-All-inclusive rates start at $250 per person.
-If you need to arrive on Friday afternoon and miss the first day of amazing programming, enter the code WEEKEND25 for 25% off your registration fee.
+All-inclusive rates start at $280 per person, and only $180 for campers!
 Click the “register now” button above for information, rates, and to register online.
 Online registration is for full credit card payments only.
-If you would like to pay in installments or pay by check, please call 860.824.5991 x0.
-Please review our lodging options and rates prior to calling.

 You will receive a confirmation email once you have registered and made a payment online or by phone.
 If you do not receive the confirmation email within 24 hours of registering, please call us at 860.824.5991 x0.